Language

 Choose what to solve for

-Click one of the four tabs at the top: Heat (Q), Mass (m), Specific Heat (c), or Temperature Change (ΔT).
-The selected variable becomes the output.
+Click one of the four Solve For tabs — Heat (Q), Mass (m), Specific Heat (c), or Temperature Change (ΔT).
+The selected variable becomes the output and its input field is hidden.

 2